deepfates/silicon/README.md

 All you need is an OpenAI API key (which you can get at https://beta.openai.com/signup).
 Once you have your API key, you can install the plugin by following these steps:

 - Find the latest release on the releases page (https://github.com/deepfates/silicon/releases).
-- Download the files main.js, manifest.json, and styles.css
+- Download the files `main.js`, `manifest.json`, and `styles.css`
 - Make a silicon folder in the Obsidian plugins directory.
-The location of this directory may vary depending on your operating system, but it's usually in [your vault]/.obsidian/plugins
+The location of this directory may vary depending on your operating system, but it's usually in `[your vault]/.obsidian/plugins`
 - Copy the downloaded files to your new silicon folder
 -  Open Obsidian and go to the settings page
 -  Under the "Community Plugins" tab, enable community plugins and then enable Silicon.